Saurabh-dev-create/ai-remediation-kubernetes/README.md

 The project was initially developed on a local Kind cluster and later migrated to Amazon EKS to demonstrate production-grade deployment patterns.

 During early development, Ollama was used as the AI provider.
 The final implementation uses OpenAI for automated root cause analysis.

-I have taken intentional decision to show pod failures using few incidents like `crashloopbackoff` and `oom killed` because my focus was to demonstrate End-to-End AIOps workflow.
-This same code can be used with other container failure types.

 When a pod enters a failed state such as `CrashLoopBackOff`, `oom-killed`the monitor-agent collects pod status information, application logs, and Kubernetes events.
 The incident data is then sent to OpenAI for root cause analysis.